niklasfi/radioman/README.md

     sudo systemctl start feedme-core

+You can check the status of the feedme-core service with

+    sudo systemctl status feedme core

 To ensure the feedme-core service is run at startup you need to enable it.
 To do so:

     sudo systemctl enable feedme-core